Mayerthorpe tragedy: Anthony Gordon

 Constable Anthony Gordon, who was born in Edmonton, Alberta and raised in Red Deer, Alberta, had become a police officer in October 2002.
 He was stationed in Whitecourt, 45 km west of Mayerthorpe, where he was assigned to general policing and highway patrol.
-Constable Gordon was 28 at the time of his death.
+Gordon was 28 at the time of his death.

 Leo Johnston

 Constable Lionide "Leo" Johnston had become a member of the RCMP in 2001.
 From Owl River, Alberta, he began his career in nearby Lac La Biche, Alberta before being transferred to Mayerthorpe.
-Constable Johnston was 32 at the time of his death.
-He had married his wife, Kelly, on Nov.
-13, 2004.
+Johnston was 32 at the time of his death.
+He had married his wife, Kelly, on November 13, 2004.

 Brock Myrol

 Constable Brock Myrol was born in Outlook, Saskatchewan and raised in Red Deer.
 He had just graduated from the RCMP Academy, Depot Division and had been an officer with the Mayerthorpe RCMP for less than three weeks at the time of the tragedy.
-Constable Myrol was 29 at the time of his death.
+Myrol was 29 at the time of his death.

 Peter Schiemann

-Constable Peter Schiemann (c.1980–2005) had become a member of the RCMP in 2000.
+Constable Peter Schiemann had become a member of the RCMP in 2000.
 From Petrolia, Ontario and raised in Stony Plain, Alberta, he began his career in Mayerthorpe and was assigned to general policing and highway patrol.
-Constable Schiemann was 25 at the time of his death.
+Schiemann was 25 at the time of his death.

 Post-shooting investigation

 Roszko's movements

 The RCMP began an extensive investigation into the shooting, which lasted for two years.
-They spent more than $2-million investigating the tragedy, with over two hundred officers involved in the case between 2005 and 2007.
-At the time charges were laid in 2007, there were still forty Mounties working on it.
+They spent more than $2 million investigating the tragedy, with over 200 officers involved in the case between 2005 and 2007.
+At the time charges were laid in 2007, there were still 40 Mounties working on it.

 In particular, the Mounties wanted to find out how Roszko returned to his farm.
-His truck was found at his aunt's residence, 38.5 km from his own farm, suggesting he had received some assistance in returning.
+His truck was found at his aunt's residence, 38.5 km from his own farm, suggesting he received some assistance in returning.

 Search of Roszko's property

-As part of the investigation, the RCMP conducted an extensive investigation of the Roszko property after the shootings, including manual searches and also searches by subsurface radar, x-ray, and airborne infrared methods.
+As part of the investigation, the RCMP conducted an extensive investigation of the Roszko property after the shootings, including manual searches, and also searches by subsurface radar, x-ray, and airborne infrared methods.
 A backhoe was also used.
 These search techniques disproved local rumours that Roszko had major caches of drugs and weapons, or that there were tunnels which he had used to enter the quonset.

-The search found a sheet, a pillowcase containing a pair of workgloves, a small bottle of water and a tin of bearspray in the northeast corner of the quonset.
-The Fatalities Inquiry concluded that Roszko had likely concealed himself at that spot for some time, but had actually been in the southeast corner of the quonset when he fired the shots.
+The search found a sheet, a pillowcase containing a pair of workgloves, a small bottle of water, and a tin of bear spray in the northeast corner of the quonset.
+The inquiry concluded that Roszko likely concealed himself there for some time, but had been in the southeast corner of the quonset when he fired the shots.
 Subsequent DNA analysis found Hennessey's DNA on one of the workgloves.